bczsalba/pytermgui/docs/widgets/custom.md

 #### Mouse input

-While terminal mouse inputs are historically pretty hard to handle, PTG offers a very simple interface to hide all that paperwork.
+While terminal mouse inputs are historically pretty hard to handle, PTG offers a simple interface to hide all that paperwork.

 An interface symmetrical to the keyboard handlers exists, and is the base of all that comes below: